soft-matter-theory-at-icmab-csic/chitin_builder/README.md

 3) Open VMD.
 Now you should have the Chitin_Builder menu installed under Extensions/Modeling/Chitin Builder/
 -------------------------------------------
 * **Windows (Manual installation)**
-(WARNING: Compatibility with all versions of Windows is not guaranteed.
-We strongly suggest using this tool in Linux or Mac.)

 1) Locate the vmd folder in which the program VMD is installed.
 A typical location is C:\Program Files (x86)\University of Illinois\VMD